Heat-Related Illnesses - Home Treatment

 - Cool the person's entire body by sponging or spraying

-cool (not cold) water, and fan the person to lower the person's body
+cold water, and fan the person to help lower the person's body

 temperature.
 Watch for signs of